-As pressure from the federal government increases, there also is growing concern that PHMSA could reduce funding for Montana's Pipeline Safety and Engineering Unit at some point if it is determined that Montana's the one-call program is not in compliance with federal requirements as it relates to natural gas and hazardous liquid pipelines.
-While neither the federal law nor the advance notice of rulemaking indicates that federal funding of a state's pipeline safety program could be jeopardized, it is a legitimate question.
+As pressure from the federal government increases, there also is growing concern that PHMSA could reduce funding for Montana's Pipeline Safety and Engineering Unit if it is determined that Montana's one-call program is not in compliance with federal requirements as it relates to natural gas and hazardous liquid pipelines.
+The proposed federal rules note that states that fail to establish an adequate damage prevention program within 5 years may be subject to reduced grant funding, up to 10% of the prior year funding, for their pipeline safety program.
 Montana's eligibility for federal funding depends on federal certification that is predicated upon the adequacy of state programs.
 Currently the adequacy of Montana's damage prevention program is questionable.